Skip to main content

 Console.ReadLine();

-Now when we run our plugin again, the metrics should be updated every second.
+When we run our plugin again, the metrics should now update every second.

-This is also a simple way to test settings values, so feel free to try a few different values.
+This approach also provides a simple way to test different settings, so feel free to experiment with a variety of values.

-But let's have a look at our output:
+Now, let's take a look at the output:

 PS C:\dev\mobro-data-plugins\Plugin.Example> dotnet run